Missouri Ozarks Community Action

-Welding C.N.A. / C.M.T.
+Welding, C.N.A. / C.M.T.,

-Other—dependent upon participant and program.
+and others—dependent upon participant and program.

-Community Gardens bring people from all walks of life who want to connect with each other and the earth.
+Community Gardens brings people from all walks of life who want to connect with each other and the earth.
 There are free plots for families to plant.
 Participants can grow; tomatoes, cucumbers, onions, lettuce, flowers, herbs and much more.
 Produce is taken home by the participants to help provide health food choices.